Showing posts with label Authors. Show all posts

 Sculptures & Art About Books

-I love reading and as a chld I had started reading very early.
+I love reading and as a chlid I had started reading very early.
 There was a time when I read everything.
 I used to say that I will even read toilet paper if it has something written on it!
 I no longer try to read toilet papers, but I still read a lot.
 I am a part of a Booking-Readers' Group in Schio in the north-east of Italy, where I live.
 Finally, earlier this year I completed writing my first fiction book in Hindi.

 This photo-essay is about those works of art from across the world which celebrate books and their authors.
+(Click on the images for a bigger view)

 Art & Sculptures about books - Artist Pitero Magni - Image by S. Deepak

-I am starting this post with a sculpture from the Brera Museum of Conteporary Art in Milan (Italy) - it has marble statue of a young woman reading a book by the Italian sculptor Pietro Magni.
+I am starting this post with a sculpture from the Brera Museum of Contemporary Art in Milan (Italy) - it has marble statue of a young woman reading a book by the Italian sculptor Pietro Magni.
 (Image above)

 My Favourite Authors